Ajirola/REVENUE-AND-MARGINAL-ANALYSIS-/README.md

  [Recommendation]()

 ## OVERVIEW
 This Power BI dashboard provides a strategic overview of operational revenue, gross margin, and profitability trends across suppliers and sales teams.
-Designed to support performance reviews and sales optimization efforts, it enables quick identification of inefficiencies, profit gaps, and growth opportunities across sales channels and product categories
+Designed to support performance reviews and sales optimization efforts, it enables quick identification of inefficiencies, profit gaps, and growth opportunities across sales channels and product categories.

+## PROBLEM STATEMENT
+There is insufficient visibility into how revenue and gross margin vary by supplier and sales team, resulting in missed opportunities to optimize sales strategies and enhance overall profitability.

 ## DESCRIPTION
 High revenue does not always equal high profitability.
 This dashboard helps stakeholders move beyond top-line figures by delivering a layered analysis of gross margin and margin percentages across multiple dimensions—supplier, team, category, and channel.